 In certain situations, premises liability doesn’t come into play.
 If you are injured on someone else’s property through your own negligence, they cannot be held responsible.
 Likewise, in general, if someone is on a property without permission—if they are trespassing, for example—they may not be able to get compensation for injury.

 Contact a Premises Liability Lawyer

 If you are involved in an accident and get injured on someone else’s property you could be eligible for a range of damages including medical bills, lost wages and future potential earnings, pain and suffering and more, but only if you can prove liability.

 Again, these circumstances can get complicated and it’s important to have someone in your corner who can prove responsibility for an accident, who can stand up for your rights and make sure that you get the compensation you deserve.
 A qualified premises liability lawyer can make sure that your interests are defended, who can navigate the complexities of the law and get you the compensation you deserve.
 If this has happened to you, don’t go it alone.
-Call the experienced personal injury attorneys at Peter N. Davis and Associates for a case evaluation today.
+Call the experienced personal injury attorneys at Peter N. Davis and Associates for a free case evaluation today.